JiasenZheng/3d_slam_colored/README.md

 # 3D SLAM and Point Cloud Colourisation

-The package implement 3D SLAM using Rtab-map ros package on a Jackal UGV.
-The Jackal is equipped with a Velodyne lidar and a realsense camera.
-A point cloud colourisation algorithm and a extrinsic calibration package are also developed in the project.
-A detailed explaintion of the project can be found in my [portfolio post](https://jiasenzheng.github.io/projects/0-slam-and-point-cloud-colourisation).
+The package implements 3D SLAM using the Rtab-map ROS package on a Jackal UGV.
+The Jackal is equipped with a Velodyne lidar and a Realsense camera.
+A point cloud colorization algorithm and an extrinsic calibration package are also developed in the project.
+A detailed explanation of the project can be found in my [portfolio post](https://jiasenzheng.github.io/projects/0-slam-and-point-cloud-colourisation).
 The instructions of calibration can be found in the [README](https://github.com/JiasenZheng/velo2rs_calibration) of the calibration package.

 ### Dependencies
 * Jackal